 *ChangeLab Solutions – Tobacco Control, Childhood Obesity Prevention and Healthy Planning

 ChangeLab Solutions provides community-based policy solutions to address public health issues, such as chronic disease and tobacco use.
 Their website includes a variety of resources such as reports, fact sheets and toolkits to assist public health advocates and decision makers in the areas of tobacco control, childhood obesity prevention and healthy planning, among others.

-The Center for Public Health and Tobacco Policy at Northeastern University School of Law is a resource for communities striving to improve public health through implementing evidence-based policies.
+The Public Health and Tobacco Policy Center at Northeastern University School of Law is a resource for communities striving to improve public health through implementing evidence-based policies.